pubpub-zz/ppInk/readme.md

 <IMG SRC="https://github.com/pubpub-zz/ppInk/assets/4083478/39cbcf5f-497c-4e01-92d8-9508e364eebb">

 * Left click : engage Pointer Mode
-* Right/Long click : engage Window mode (Open a window) or click( to come back to fullscreen)
+* Right/Long click : start Window mode (Dragging the window box) or Fullscreen (with a short click)

+####  Pointer mode
+This mode can be engaged:
+		- clicking on the pointer button,
+		- using the global hotkey
+		- or switching between applications with alt+tab.

+When activated,
+* the drawings remains displayed
+* the toolbar is folded
-  **Pointer mode** keeps the drawings displayed but the cursor events will  be processed by the windows below.
+* mouse clicks and scrolls are processed by the windows below.

-  This mode can be engaged clicking on the pointer button on switching between applications with alt+tab

-  **Window mode** allows you to define a window where ppInk will be active

-  To come back to full desktop, engage window mode then just short click within the window
+to return to drawing mode:
+		- unfold the toolbar,
+		- press the global hotkey
+		- switch back with alt+tab

+#### Window mode
+Window mode allows to run ppink in a window. when mouse is not hovering the window, scrollings are processed by application behind.
+If you click in the other application, Pointer mode is then activated.
+Resuming is performed in the same way as described in pointer mode above.

+If you disable "Engage Pointer Mode and Auto-Fold with Alt+Tab", entering pointer mode/drawing mode will be done at first click.

 ### Pen Width/Color Picker
 ![image](https://github.com/pubpub-zz/ppInk/assets/4083478/38bf48b5-5e36-4147-844b-41c53e9a7e67)
 * Short click : select Pen Width
-* Long/Right click : engage **color picker**: this functions allow to modify the current pen color picking up a color on screen; in this mode mousewheel modifies transparency
+* Long/Right click : engage **color picker**: this functions allow to set the current pen color picking up a color on screen; in this mode mousewheel modifies transparency

 ### Cliparts